 |16.
 Deposit on Account||34.
 Duplicate Billing of Invoice|

 |17.
 Stale Credit||35.
 Sales and Use Tax Error|

 |18.
 VAT Error|

 The power of analytics

-Now that I’ve identified how to find a duplicate and erroneous payment within the accounts payable process and provide you with the types of errors that can be made within the process, how do you ensure that the reason the error occurs is addressed?
+Now that I’ve identified how to find a duplicate and erroneous payment within the accounts payable process and provided you with the types of errors that can be made within the process, how do you ensure that the reason the error occurs is addressed?
 This is accomplished by reviewing the results of either a third-party audit or your self-audit and conducting a deep dive into your process by reviewing each of the examples above and asking the following questions: